simolus3/drift/sqlparser/README.md

 ```

 ### Analysis
-Given information about all tables and a sql statement, this library can:
+Given information about all tables and an SQL statement, this library can:

 1. Determine which result columns a query is going to have, including types and nullability
 2. Make an educated guess about what type the variables in the query should have (it's not really
-   possible to be 100% accurate about this because sqlite is very flexible at types, but this library
+   possible to be 100% accurate about this because SQLite is very flexible at types, but this library
    gets it mostly right)
 3. Issue basic warnings about queries that are syntactically valid but won't run (references unknown
    tables / columns, uses undefined functions, etc.)